PipedreamHQ/docs/docs/notebook/code/README.md

 Today, Pipedream supports JavaScript, specifically [Node.js v10](https://nodejs.org/en/blog/release/v10.0.0/).

-There's an important difference to understand between Node.js and the JavaScript that runs in your web browser: **Node doesn't have access to the items a browser expects, like the HTML on the page, or the URL of the page**.
+It's important to understand the core difference between Node.js and the JavaScript that runs in your web browser: **Node doesn't have access to some of the things a browser expects, like the HTML on the page, or the URL of the page**.
 If you haven't used Node before, be aware of this limitation as you search for JavaScript examples on the web.

 **Anything you can do with Node.js, you can do in a pipeline**.
 This includes using most of [npm's 400,000 packages](#using-npm-packages).

 We understand the choice of JavaScript as the first supported language for a data pipeline tool may seem odd.
-But we're enabling any engineer to be a data engineer, and so want to start with one of the [most used](https://insights.stackoverflow.com/survey/2019#technology-_-programming-scripting-and-markup-languages) [languages](https://github.blog/2018-11-15-state-of-the-octoverse-top-programming-languages/).
+But we're trying to give non-data engineers data superpowers, and so want to start with one of the [most used](https://insights.stackoverflow.com/survey/2019#technology-_-programming-scripting-and-markup-languages) [languages](https://github.blog/2018-11-15-state-of-the-octoverse-top-programming-languages/).
 If you work on websites and know JavaScript well, Pipedream makes you a full stack engineer.

-In 2019, the JavaScript ecosystem continues to grow, and we believe our users will benefit from that.
+If you'd like to see another, specific language supported, please [let us know on our Spectrum community](https://spectrum.chat/pipedream/feature-requests?tab=posts).

 If you've never used JavaScript, see the [resources below](#new-to-javascript).